 Count on garden tools also being among the best offers we see.
 For instance, last year a Worx blower/mulcher/vacuum combo was $40, which was the lowest price we could find by $21.

 Winter might be wrapping up, but we also expect to see items like patio heaters at notable lows.
 In 2020, Sam's Club had a Westinghouse patio heater for $80 for members; the retailer also featured a Masterbuilt 24" pellet grill and smoker for $149 for members.
 Even if it's too cold to spend much time in your backyard right now, you can certainly get ready for the warmer temperatures ahead!

 If you're still holding strong on your New Year's resolution to eat healthier, buying seasonal produce is a budget-friendly way to do so.
 In February, that means you can shop things like broccoli, Brussels sprouts, cabbage, cauliflower, kale, leeks, parsnips, rutabagas, and turnips.
 Looking for fruit?
 Grapefruit, lemons, oranges, and tangelos will all be in season, and their bright flavors could help lighten up the lingering grey days of winter.

 If you're interested in seeing what's in season and local, be sure to check the Seasonal Food Guide website.
 Choose your state and time frame, and you'll see what kinds of fresh produce you should keep an eye out for.

 Don't Buy These Things in February

-Wait until later in the year to shop these goods.
+You'll find better deals and a greater selection if you wait until later in the year to shop these items.

-Readers, what will you be shopping for in February?
+Readers, what do you think are the best things to buy in February?
 Let us know in the comments below!